LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 --------------------

-New metrics can be implemented by defining an object that imports the `code_metric` category and implements the `entity_score/2` predicate (to compute the metric for a given entity) and the `entity_score//2` non-terminal for pretty-printing of the computed scores.
+New metrics can be implemented by defining an object that imports the `code_metric` category and implements its score predicates.

 Third-party tools
 -----------------

 `cloc` is an open-source command-line program that counts blank lines, comment lines, and lines of source code in many programming languages including Logtalk.
-It is available at https://github.com/AlDanial/cloc
+Available at https://github.com/AlDanial/cloc

 `ohcount` is an open-source command-line program that counts blank lines, comment lines, and lines of source code in many programming languages including Logtalk.
-It is available at https://github.com/blackducksoftware/ohcount
+Available at https://github.com/blackducksoftware/ohcount